2011 CHANUKAH CONCERT

-WHERE: Kaplen JCC on the Palisades’ Taub Auditorium, 411 E. Clinton Ave., Tenafly
+WHERE: Kaplen JCC on the Palisades’ (411 East Clinton Avenue) Taub Auditorium, Tenafly

-SHIRAH is supported by founders Bernie (z”l) and Ruth (z”l) Weinflash and their SHIRAH Endowment Fund in tribute to Matthew Lazar; the Ethel and Irving Plutzer Endowment for the SHIRAH Choir; and the Rhoda Toonkel Endowment for the SHIRAH Choir, as well as donations from supporters.
+The chorus is supported by founders Bernie and Ruth Weinflash and their SHIRAH Endowment Fund in tribute to Matthew Lazar; the Ethel and Irving Plutzer Endowment for the SHIRAH Choir; and the Rhoda Toonkel Endowment for the SHIRAH Choir.

 About the JCC Thurnauer School of Music